Hay Institution for Girls

 The Hay Institution for Girls was opened in the old Hay Gaol in 1961.
 It was an annex of Parramatta Girls Training School, and held 12 girls aged 15 to 18 who had committed offences, including rioting to protest their treatment, while they were in Parramatta.

-For further information about this Home, please refer to Connecting Kin.
+For further information about this Home, please refer to: Connecting Kin: Guide to Records.

 CLAN Homes – Orphanages Gallery